Lightning strike at Tour Championship causes 6 injuries

 Uhl said the people on the ground were moving around before the ambulances arrived.

-Atlanta Police spokesman James H. White III said five men and one female juvenile had sought shelter beneath a tree.
-Lightning struck the tree and all six were injured.
+Atlanta Police spokesman James H. White III said five men and one female juvenile had sought shelter beneath the tree that was struck by lightning.
 He said they were taken to hospitals for further treatment, all of them alert, conscious and breathing.

 Ambulances streamed into the private club about 6 miles east of downtown Atlanta, where 30 players are competing for the FedEx Cup and its $15 million prize.
 The players already had been taken into the clubhouse before lightning hit, and before long East Lake was hit with a ground-shaking clap of thunder.